Vasud-ha/Intel-oneAPI-CodeMaven/README.md

 ## Running the notebooks:

 ### Exercise 1:Basics of the oneDNN programming model
-Step 1:Open terminal and clone oneAPI samples<br />
+Step 1: Open terminal and clone oneAPI samples<br />
 Step 2: Browse the oneAPI-samples/Libraries/oneDNN/tutorials/<br />
 Step 3: Open the tutorial_getting_started.ipynb<br />
-Step 4:
+Step 4: oneDNN has four different configuration, we will build and run with oneAPI DPC++ Compiler only.
+Step 5: Run through each cell and while running cell for  writing for build file remove the cmake parameters.
+Step 6: Output showing "example passed on CPU" will appear if the oneDNN sample has been successfully compiled.

 ### Exercise 2: Intel® Tensorflow and Stock Tensorflow Performance Comparison